What are the important pages i should have on my website?

 To further simplify how people get to access you, you might want to include forms like contact forms, quotation and link everything to your central email address.

-Although this is not really necessary, you may also want to add your social media handles so users can follow you directly.
+Although this is not really necessary, you may also want to add your social media handles so users can follow you directly via your contact page.

 Although it is recommended you make your products very visible on your website’s home page…